jylanglois/certifications/SAP-C02/note.md

 * #### S3 Byte Range Fetches

   Parallelize GETs by requesting specific byte ranges.
 Better resilience in case of failure.
 It can also be utilized to retrieve only partial data.

+### S3 Event Notifications

+You can use Amazon s3 Event notifications feature to receive notifications when certain events happen in your S3 buckets

 # Compute & Load-Balancing